-Private Sources offer financial assistance and students are encouraged to research the availability of funds from private foundations and organizations.
-Source information may be obtained through the Aquinas library, other local libraries and the Internet.
+Private sources offer financial assistance and students are encouraged to research the availability of funds from private foundations and organizations.
+Source information may be obtained through the Office of Financial Aid, the Aquinas College library, other local libraries, and the Internet.
 Students must inform the Office of Financial Aid upon receipt of an outside scholarship.